 Our business depends on our intellectual property, the protection of which is crucial to our success.
 We rely on a combination of patent, trademark, trade secret and copyright law and contractual restrictions to protect our intellectual property.
 In addition, we attempt to protect our intellectual property, technology and confidential information by requiring our employees and consultants to enter into confidentiality and assignment of inventions agreements and third parties to enter into nondisclosure agreements.
 These agreements may not effectively prevent unauthorized use or disclosure of our confidential information, intellectual property or technology and may not provide an adequate remedy in the event of unauthorized use or disclosure of our confidential information, intellectual property or technology.
-Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our website features, software and functionality or obtain and use information that we consider proprietary.
+Despite our efforts to protect our proprietary rights, unauthorized parties ~~may attempt~~ have attempted to copy aspects of our website features, software and functionality ~~or~~ and such parties may further attempt to obtain and use information that we consider proprietary.